zeffii/GL-fillet/README.markdown

     Usage
     - Install or run the script from Text Editor
-    - Select one vertex on the corner of two edges
+    - Select one vertex on the corner of two connected edges
     - go to object mode to let the script know what vertex you want to operate on
     - back into editmode, hit Check Vertex.
 The fillet should start drawing
     - adjust the settings to satisfy